stellar/slingshot/slidechain/Readme.md

 This will peg-in 100 lumens to slidechain, generating and funding a Stellar account from which to send the funds, and also generating a TxVM keypair to send the funds to on slidechain.
-Both the Stellar account ID and the TxVM keypair will be logged by `peg`.
+Both the Stellar account ID and the TxVM keypair will be printed to `stderr` by `peg`.

 To peg in non-Lumen assets,
 you will need to either peg in an asset already issued on the Stellar network,